ashleve/lightning-hydra-template/README.md

 # print full weight summary of all PyTorch modules
 python run.py trainer.weights_summary="full"

-# print execution time profiling after training ends
-python run.py +trainer.profiler="simple"

 # raise exception, if any of the parameters or the loss are NaN or +/-inf
 python run.py +trainer.terminate_on_nan=true

-# Quick debug with all the previous options enabled
+# quick debug with all the previous options enabled
+# (this is also enabled when using `python run.py mode=debug`)
 python run.py trainer=debug

+# print execution time profiling after training ends
+python run.py +trainer.profiler="simple"

 # try overfitting to 1 batch
 python run.py +trainer.overfit_batches=1 trainer.max_epochs=20